 8. THE final round was one-sided, as McCall, fighting with urgency absent for most of what came before, fired in menacing shots at his muscle-bound opponent.
 Some expected Bruno to collapse, like he had done before, but showing all his experience, he held on to the last bell.
 He was rightly awarded the unanimous decision, two scores of 117-111 and one of 115-113 to send the crowd into euphoric celebration.

 10. THE new champion did not enjoy his newfound status for long and he lost the title in March 1996 to the comebacking, rampaging, Mike Tyson.
 He announced his retirement shortly afterwards.
-McCall admitted he was struggling with drink and drug dependency, but in 2014, almost 20 years after his loss to Bruno, he remains a useful, albeit no longer world class, professional fighter at the age of 49.
+McCall admitted he was struggling with drink and drug dependency, but in 2014, almost 20 years after his loss to Bruno, he was still a useful, albeit no longer world class, professional fighter pushing 50 years old.